 Payload Mode: MTOM is supported since 2.1.
-Attachments can be retrieve by Camel Message APIs mentioned above.
-SOAP with Attachment is not supported as there is no SOAP processing in this mode.
+Attachments can be retrieved by Camel Message APIs mentioned above.
+SOAP with Attachment (SwA) is supported and attachments can be retrieved since 2.5.
+SwA is the default (same as setting the CXF endpoint property "mtom_enabled" to false).Ê